Indian cobra: Similar species

 The Oriental rat snake Ptyas mucosa is often mistaken for the Indian cobra; however, this snake is much longer and can easily be distinguished by the more prominent ridged appearance of its body.
 Other snakes that resemble Naja naja are the banded racer Argyrogena fasciolata and the Indian smooth snake Wallophis brachyura.
-Also, the monocled cobra (Naja kaouthia) may be confused with Naja naja; however, the monocled cobra has an "O"-shaped pattern on the back of the hood, while the Indian cobra has a spectacles-shaped pattern on its hood.
-Confusions may exist with Caspian cobra (Naja oxiana), as some Indian cobra specimens without a hood mark are sometimes confused with N. oxiana, where these two species coexist in Pakistan and northern India, and are both the only true non-spitting cobras in Asia.
+Also, the monocled cobra (Naja kaouthia) may be confused with Naja naja; however, the monocled cobra has an O-shaped pattern on the back of the hood, while the Indian cobra has a spectacles-shaped pattern on its hood.
+Confusions may exist with Caspian cobra (Naja oxiana), as some Indian cobra specimens without a hood mark are sometimes confused with N. oxiana, where these two species coexist in Pakistan and Afghanistan.
 Although some Caspian cobra specimens can be quite dark, they are never fully black like the Indian cobra.
 N. oxiana normally has several dark bands under the throat, whereas in the black phase of N. naja from Pakistan, almost the entire throat is black.

-Distribution and habitat
+Distribution

 The Indian cobra is native to the Indian subcontinent and can be found throughout India, Pakistan, Sri Lanka, Bangladesh, and southern Nepal.
-In India, it may or may not occur in the state of Assam, some parts of Kashmir, and it does not occur in high altitudes of over 2000 m and in extreme desert regions.
+In India, it may or may not occur in the state of Assam, some parts of Kashmir, and it does not occur at high altitudes of over 2000 m and in extreme desert regions.
 In Pakistan, it is absent in most of Balochistan province, parts of Khyber Pakhtunkhwa Province, desert areas elsewhere and the Northern Areas.
 The most westerly record comes from Duki, Balochistan in Pakistan, while the most easterly record is from the Tangail District in Bangladesh.
 As this species has been observed in Drosh, in the Chitral Valley, it may also occur in the Kabul River Valley in extreme eastern Afghanistan.
 There's been at least one report of this species occurring in Bhutan.

+Habitat

 The Indian cobra inhabits a wide range of habitats throughout its geographical range.
 It can be found in dense or open forests, plains, agricultural lands (rice paddy fields, wheat crops), rocky terrain, wetlands, and it can even be found in heavily populated urban areas, such as villages and city outskirts, ranging from sea level to 2000 m in altitude.
 This species is absent from true desert regions.
 The Indian cobra is often found in the vicinity of water.
 Preferred hiding locations are holes in embankments, tree hollows, termite mounds, rock piles and small mammal dens.